 Plan and review

-Don’t leave it until the last minute to think about your plan of action, the last thing you want is panic marketing, you will exhaust yourself and end up not being very productive.
-Think about how you are going to get your message out to the masses.
+Don’t leave it until the last minute to think about your plan of action, the last thing you want is panic marketing, you will exhaust yourself and end up not being very productive (We know this because we have been there:) .
+Think about how you are going to get your message out to a global audience.

 Research your audience so you know exactly who you are targeting , research your competitors, check out your competitors apps, why is your app better?
 What have you got that they don’t?
 What is your selling point?
-Get creative, have some brain storming sessions with your team.
+Get creative, have some brain storming sessions with your team or friends and family.

 Have some sort of strategy in place, this does not have to be complicated, jot down some notes, targets, what you are hoping to achieve? how long are you giving yourself to achieve these results?

-This can all be reviewed at any point but it is important to have a plan and some goals to get you started.
+This can all be reviewed at any point but it is important to have a target a plan and some goals to get you started.

-You’ve seen from the figures above that there are huge number of apps on the app store, hundreds of new apps released every day, and you can be sure that a significant number of the developers / publishers are trying to get their app noticed.
+You’ve seen from the figures above that there are huge number of apps on the app store, thousands of new apps released every day, and you can be sure that a significant number of the developers / publishers are trying to get their app noticed.
 When you request a review from one of the many app review / blogging sites, you may not get a response.
 Persistence is the key.
+Dont bombard them with huge amount of text, get your point across, grab their attention and make your app stand out.

 You need to understand that lack of attention is not because your app isn’t good enough, it is most likley because you were one of a few thousand people making the same request and it did not catch the reviewers eye.